TimITSolutions/federation_environment_getting_started/README.md

 3. The section [Additional Information](#additional-information) provides information on how to setup docker on windows and ubuntu.

 ## CLaM Dataset
 Our complete CLaM dataset is stored in Ziekenhuis groep Twente (ZGT), The Netherlands.
+The dataset is not downloadable, but can be used for training AI models through our [platform](fe.zgt.nl).
+Details of the dataset can be found in our paper (in progress). <br/>
+We provide a sample of the CLaM dataset, [CLaM-sample](./datasets) in this repository for users to prepare their code that can work on the dataset.
+Description of CLaM-sample is as follows:

+1. It contains 10 patients, P01-S1,

 ## Running your own code on our model-to-data platform